 - difficulty managing emotions

-Other disorders, such as depression and anorexia, can accompany NPD.
+In some cases, other disorders such as depression and anxiety can accompany NPD.

-In addition, a person with NPD may not recognize that problems in their life stem from their own behavior, and they may blame others instead.
+In addition, a person with NPD may not recognize that problems in their life stem from their behavior and may blame others instead.

-Someone with this condition may be highly sensitive to perceived criticisms or slights, making it difficult for others to talk to them about their behavior and how it can be harmful.
+Someone with NPD may be highly sensitive to perceived criticisms or slights, making it difficult for others to talk with them about their behavior and how it can be harmful.

-To diagnose NPD, a doctor needs to find at least five of the following
+To diagnose NPD, a clinician needs to find at least five of the following criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition:

 NPD is a spectrum disorder, and the symptoms can range from mild to severe.

-- The grandiose subtype: This features overt grandiosity, aggression, and boldness.
+- The grandiose subtype: This includes overt grandiosity, aggression, and boldness.

-- The vulnerable subtype: This involves hypersensitivity and defensiveness.
+- The vulnerable subtype: This involves hypersensitivity and defensiveness, which may be easier to miss during a diagnosis.

 - understand what underlies their behavior